Breaking apart the Haskell type class

 In this definition, Item is a unary type constructor because it takes a type parameter a and produces a new type Item a, where a can be any concrete type.

 A commonly used example of a unary type constructor in Haskell is the Maybe type.
 Maybe is used for representing optional values and handling potentially missing or undefined data in a type-safe manner.
-Its definition is as follows:

 data Maybe a = Nothing | Just a